SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 those rules needs to be incorporated in any rule learned.
 This topic is discussed in greater detail in [ROSK tracking](#relevant-operator-selection-knowledge-tracking).

-EBC will incorporate relevant operator selection knowledge if you enable the [chunk setting add-osk](../reference/cli/cmd_chunk.md), which is off by default.
+EBBS will incorporate relevant operator selection knowledge if you enable the [chunk setting add-osk](../reference/cli/cmd_chunk.md), which is off by default.

 ### Generalizing Over Operators Selected Probabilistically